 Random Edinburgh faux-factoid anecdote, the origins of the phrase “sh*t-faced”: During the Middle Ages in Edinburgh, human waste was disposed of twice a day –- 7 AM and 10 PM — by people yelling “Gardy Loo” (perhaps a variation on the French garde à l'eau! or look out for the water!) and dumping buckets of human waste from their windows.
 Coincidentally, 10 PM also happened to be closing time for pubs.
 Imagine a poor drunkard hearing someone yell from the window above and looking up, and there you go.
 How do you like them apples?

-National Museums: Do a happy dance.
-Scotland’s national museums in Edinburgh are free to the public.
+Do a happy dance.
+Scotland's national museums in Edinburgh are free to the public.
 Exhibition spaces are really well done and creative.
-Be sure to check out the fasinating grasshopper clock in the entryway to the National Museum of Scotland.
+Be sure to check out the fascinating grasshopper clock in the entryway to the National Museum of Scotland.
 (By the way, this clock reminds me of the giant talking insect-typewriter in the film Naked Lunch adapted from the William S. Burroughs novel.)

 Hogmanay, Edinburgh’s New Year’s celebration, formed the backdrop for our visit and was a great way to enjoy the city.
 But Edinburgh hosts twelve major festivals throughout the year, including the famous Festival Fringe each August.
 Check out the Edinburgh’s festivals calendar to see what might be going on during the time of your visit.